Santiago’s other feast day — 30th of December

 Keep readingDenis Casey

 I am a writer, historian and university educator, from Co.
-Kerry, Ireland, with a passion for things medieval and Celtic.
+Kerry, Ireland, with a passion for exploring links between Ireland and Spain.

 Keep readingYellow arrows and the Shell symbol